 While waiting for the sun to go down over the bucolic hillside meadows, kids can make hands-on nature crafts to take home as a souvenir of their family excursion into the world of nature.

 As night falls, prepare to be dazzled by emerging fireflies seemingly more numerous and sparkling than the stars overhead.
 This intricate dance of the lightning bugs looking for a partner never fails to thrill as the flashing signals light up the darkness as far as the eye can see.

 At the farmhouse, toast marshmallows on sticks over the campfire, then introduce the browned molten sweetness to accommodating chocolate and graham crackers.
 Children can munch on s'mores while stories spin around the circle, illuminated by the firelight.
 A donation of $3 per person is suggested, and bad weather cancels the event.
 Information: www.wrlf.org, (413) 458-2494.

 Celebrate the turn of the seasons on Saturday at the fourth Annual Summer Solstice Bash hosted by the Berkshire Co-op Market in Great Barrington.

-From noon to 4 p.m. at Memorial Field, next door to the natural foods emporium, one of the longest days of the year will fill with live entertainment and fun for
+From noon to 4 p.m. at Memorial Field, next door to the natural foods emporium, one of the longest days of the year will fill with live entertainment and fun for kids and grownups.

 The festivities begin at noon with a concert by Berkshire troubadour David Grover, followed at 1 p.m. by a magic show courtesy of Bowey the Clown.
 Hands-on arts and crafts for children will include bracelet-making and that nice and messy hippy throwback, tie dyeing.